 There is nothing more we love than talking to brewers and distillers so if you have any questions, or would like to arrange a call with a member of our team, please feel free to get in touch – we would love to hear from you!

-The biggest of the stouts, this Crisp Imperial Stout Recipe packs intense flavours of dark fruit and roasted character from the Brown and Black Malts and a layer of caramel from the Crystal Malt.
+The biggest of the stouts, this Crisp Imperial Stout Recipe for homebrewers packs an intense flavour of dark fruit and roasted character from the Brown and Black Malts and a layer of caramel from the Crystal Malt.
 British Minstrel at flame out lends spiced berries in flavour, and strong hop bitterness comes from the First Gold and Admiral.

 BATCH SIZE FERMENTER: